 In fact, increasing pressure from shareholders and consumer activists has also led many carbon-intensive businesses to seek greener alternatives.

 One such example is climate NGO, 350, which has induced companies to commit more than $11 trillion towards fossil fuel alternatives.

 Overall investments in ESG assets are projected to climb upwards of $53 trillion by 2025.

 After energy usage, the packaging is probably the next most damaging aspect of human behavior that is affecting the health and the future of the planet.

 While millions of people around the world may have little or no access to electric vehicles or even conventional transportation, the ubiquitous plastic cover and its other packaging cousins have made their way to even some of the most remote corners of the world.

-But in the last five years, the number of countries enacting strict regulations on single-use plastics has more than doubled.
+But in the last few years, the number of countries enacting strict regulations on single-use plastics has more than doubled.

 And the tally of countries that have banned their use now exceeds 127.